Fudan-iGEM/2025-wiki/pages/safety.md

     avatar: （头像，先不填）
     layout: igem
     heroImage: （拍摄并且选取页面图像，作为顶部展示）
-    description: On this page, we
+    description: On this page, we elaborated on laboratory safety analysis methods systematically and established a multi-layered genetic circuit to prevent laboratory safety issues.
 ---

-### Introduction
+## Introduction

 Synthetic biology, as promoted by the iGEM competition, is an emerging interdisciplinary field dedicated to designing and constructing novel biological systems beyond those found in nature.
-While it offers tremendous promise, it also carries significant risks to human health and the environment that must be carefully managed.
+While it offers tremendous promise, it also carries significant risks to human health and the environment which must be carefully managed.
 Biosafety, often described as a “Sword of Damocles” hanging over the world, demands constant vigilance. [^5]Guided by this principle, the Fudan iGEM 2025 team has developed its project around Grape Yeast[(see our Design page)](https://2025.igem.wiki/fudan/design.html), integrating safety considerations into every stage to help shape a more responsible future for synthetic biology.

 Since our experimental design and application scenarios take place entirely within the laboratory, we have placed a strong emphasis on laboratory safety.
 Beyond standard safety measures, we conduct project-specific biosafety assessments and implement tailored risk-mitigation strategies, embedding a culture of responsible science throughout our design process.